Reproducing Scientific Experiment with Cloud DevOps: CONCLUSION AND FUTURE WORK

 DevOps infrastructure is actively maintained by software engineering community and evolves towards better usability.
-It will be beneficial for scientists if they could incorporate DevOps into their daily research.
-Researchers can run their medium-sized or partial version of experiments directly on public DevOps service and complete their full experiment using self-hosted agent.
-Currently, it is unknown the accessibility of DevOps by scientific community beyond scientific software development.
+It will be beneficial for scientists to incorporate DevOps into their daily research.
+Researchers can run experiment demo, medium-sized or partial experiments directly on public DevOps service and complete their computing intensive or hardware-related experiments using self-hosted agent.
+Besides running experiment code, the full research cycle is complex and may require retrieve different data from distributed repositories, pre-processing and post-processing steps.
+Such process has iterative nature, which is similar to DevOps philosophy.
+Therefore, it is meaningful to investigate how to incorporate research cycle with DevOps cycle to improve the research quality.
+Currently, it is unknown that beyond scientific software development, how much the accessibility of DevOps by scientific community is.
 Since DevOps is easily configurable and compatible with existing tools, we believe it will sweep more disciplines in the future.